Click here to upgrade to a newer version of Internet Explorer or Microsoft Edge.

-The collection from the Commemorative Air Force (CAF) headquarters in Dallas, Texas, made its debut in November after a month of preparation in the EAA museum’s Eagle Hangar, which honors the people and aircraft of World War II.
+The collection from the Commemorative Air Force (CAF) headquarters in Dallas, Texas, made its debut in November after a month of preparation in the EAA Aviation Museum’s Eagle Hangar, which honors the people and aircraft of World War II.
 The artifacts have been designated by the National Trust for Historical Preservation as an official project of Save America’s Treasures, which seeks to preserve historic structures, art, and published works throughout the nation.
-It will be on display at EAA throughout 2017.
+It will be on display at EAA through spring of 2020.

 The nose art was common on the bombers and fighter aircraft of the era, and displayed the creativity of crews at air bases around the world.
 As was the custom during World War II, some of the nose art depicts slogans or places, but many of them included drawings of young women in poses from chaste to extremely provocative.
 Some of the most risqué art has been moved to the Eagle Hangar’s “Top Secret” area, which also includes a surplus atomic bomb casing from the end of the war.